evnik/XcodeRN/Xcode12.5Beta2.md

     **Workaround**: Disable Nightstand Mode in Settings > General > Nightstand Mode on the Apple Watch.

+### Instruments

+#### Resolved Issues

+*   Launching an extension via Product > Profile in Xcode no longer causes Instruments to wait indefinitely for the process to start.
+(62275419) (FB7674284)

+*   Fixed a crash that could occur when transferring a Metal app from Xcode to Instruments and starting recording.
+(70655385) (FB8824932)

+*   Revised the `xctrace export` XML schema for Run Information.
+You may need to adjust code that parsed the output from earlier beta releases of Xcode 12.5.
+(73204384)

+*   Fixed a crash that occurred when recording a trace with the Game Performance template.
+(73265950)

 ### Signing and Distribution

+#### Resolved Issues

+*   Resolved an issue that prevented the export of distribution certificates from Xcode due to a keyboard focus issue with the authentication window.
+(71011727) (FB8880845)

 #### Known Issues

-*   When attempting to export a distribution certificates from Xcode, keyboard input may fail in the authentication field, making it impossible to authenticate with a password.
-(71011727) (FB8880845)

-    **Workaround**: Export the certificate and private key using Keychain Access.
+*   OS X 10.11 and earlier may reject code signatures added to universal binaries by Xcode 12.5.
+(70724583) (FB8830007)

+    **Workaround**: Specify `--digest-algorithm=sha1,sha256` to the `codesign` utility at signing time.
+In Xcode, specify this using the `OTHER_CODE_SIGN_FLAGS` build setting.

+*   OS X 10.11 and earlier may reject packages signed on OS X 10.11 and earlier, with an error that indicates the packages contain an invalid signature.
+(71695608)

+    **Workaround**: Re-sign the impacted packages on macOS Catalina or earlier, using the `productsign` command line utility.

 ### Simulator

+#### Resolved Issues

+*   Fixed an issue that caused apps using [`WKWebView`](https://developer.apple.com/documentation/webkit/wkwebview) to crash on simulated devices running iOS 13.7 or earlier on a Mac with Apple silicon.
+(73375522)

+*   Simulated devices running iOS 14.5 and iPadOS 14.5 no longer ignore the Shift key on attached keyboard devices.
+(73929715) (FB8988913)

 #### Known Issues

-*   Apps that use [`WKWebView`](https://developer.apple.com/documentation/webkit/wkwebview) may crash in simulated devices running iOS 13.7 or earlier on a Mac with Apple silicon.
-(73375522)
+*   You can’t log into iCloud on a simulated device running iOS 14.5, iPadOS 14.5, tvOS 14.5, or watchOS 7.4.
+(74295005)

+### Swift

+#### New Features

+*   Property wrappers now work in local contexts.
+(74192307)

+    For example, this code is now valid:
+    ```swift
+    @propertyWrapper
+    struct Wrapper<T> {
+      var wrappedValue: T
+    }

+    func test() {
+      @Wrapper var value = 10
+    }
+    ```

+#### Known Issues

+*   The compiler may generate incorrect code when you use an `enum` `case` with associated values to satisfy a protocol requirement.
+(72302307)

+    For example:
+    ```swift
+    protocol FileHandlerAction {
+      static func setFileURL(_ fileURL: NSURL) -> Self
+    }

+    enum AppAction : FileHandlerAction {
+      case setFileURL(NSURL)
+    }
+    ```

+    **Workaround**: Provide a static method to satisfy the requirement:
+    ```swift
+    enum AppAction : FileHandlerAction {
+      case _setFileURL(NSURL)

+      static func setFileURL(_ fileURL: NSURL) -> Self {
+        return ._setFileURL(fileURL)
+      }
+    }
+    ```

+### Swift Packages

+#### New Features

+*   The Swift Package Manager now builds package products and targets as dynamic frameworks automatically, if doing so avoids duplication of library code at runtime.
+(59931771) (FB7608638)

 ### Testing

+#### New Features

+*   The code coverage report now shows the number of executable lines per file.
+(68808019)

-#### Known Issues
+#### Resolved Issues

-*   [`XCTOSSignpostMetric`](https://developer.apple.com/documentation/xctest/xctossignpostmetric)’s methods unexpectedly throw an exception on watchOS.
+*   Fixed an issue where methods on [`XCTOSSignpostMetric`](https://developer.apple.com/documentation/xctest/xctossignpostmetric) threw an exception on watchOS.
 (72552791)

-*   [`XCUIElement`](https://developer.apple.com/documentation/xctest/xcuielement)’s [`adjust(toNormalizedSliderPosition:)`](https://developer.apple.com/documentation/xctest/xcuielement/1501022-adjust) method may adjust to the wrong value for sliders in Watch apps.
+*   Fixed an issue where the [`adjust(toNormalizedSliderPosition:)`](https://developer.apple.com/documentation/xctest/xcuielement/1501022-adjust) method on [`XCUIElement`](https://developer.apple.com/documentation/xctest/xcuielement) would adjust to the wrong value for sliders in Watch apps.
 (73100059)

-*   When a test target has Automatically include new tests disabled in a test plan or scheme, and tests for that test plan or scheme are run via `xcodebuild test-without-building`, each of the selected tests may run twice, which may lead to longer overall run times or timeouts in CI environments.
+*   `xcodebuild test-without-building` no longer runs a test plan or scheme’s tests twice when you have disabled the test target’s “Automatically include new tests” run option.
 (73230328)

-    **Workaround**: Enable Automatically include new tests for affected test targets, or use `test` instead of `test-without-building`.

-*   UI tests running on iOS devices that use the arm64e architecture (including iPhone XS and later) fail to launch with a `Symbol not found` error.
+*   Fixed an issue where UI tests running on iOS devices using the arm64e architecture (including iPhone XS and later) failed to launch, with a `Symbol not found` error.
 (73263692)

-    **Workaround**: In the Xcode build settings for affected UI test targets, under Other Swift Flags (`OTHER_SWIFT_FLAGS`), add `-runtime-compatibility-version none`.

-*   Running specific test methods or classes written in Swift using the `xctest` or `swift test` command line tools doesn’t work on Apple platforms if those classes don’t explicitly customize their ObjC name using `@objc(...)`.
+*   Test methods and classes written in Swift and that don’t explicitly customize their Objective-C name using `@objc(...)` now work when using the `xctest` or `swift test` command line tools on Apple platforms.
 (73267118)

-    **Workaround**: Run the entire test bundle, or customize affected classes’ names using `@objc(...)`.

-*   When running unit tests for a Watch app, the tests may sometimes fail to start after the app has launched.
+*   Fixed an issue where unit tests for a Watch app failed to start after the app launched.
 (73478326)

-    **Workaround**: Run the test again, or close the simulated device and try again.
+#### Known Issues

+*   Xcode may incorrectly report a name that starts with “<unknown>” for tests the test code dynamically generates at runtime.
+(73767460)

+#### Deprecations

-*   XCTest’s legacy Swift overlay library (`libswiftXCTest.dylib`) has been removed.
-Don’t use this library; instead use its replacement, `libXCTestSwiftSupport.dylib`.
-Any frameworks that link XCTest and encounter build issues due to this removed legacy library need to replace their manual framework or library search paths with the build setting `ENABLE_TESTING_SEARCH_PATHS=YES`, which automatically configures a target with the search paths needed to locate XCTest libraries.
+*   Xcode no longer includes XCTest’s legacy Swift overlay library (`libswiftXCTest.dylib`).
+Use the library’s replacement, `libXCTestSwiftSupport.dylib`, instead.
+For frameworks that link XCTest and encounter build issues due to this removed legacy library, replace those frameworks’ manual framework and library search paths with the build setting `ENABLE_TESTING_SEARCH_PATHS=YES`, which automatically configures the target with the search paths needed to locate XCTest libraries.
 (70365050)

 ## Updates in Xcode 12.5 Beta